 The AC met with the external auditors to discuss the audit findings as well as their audit.
 The management has made significant judgments relating to significant estimates in the financial statements.
-These also required the making of assumptions regarding uncertain future events including those relating to the estimation of net realisable value of properties held for sale and the valuation of development properties.
+These also required the making of assumptions regarding uncertain future events including those relating to the estimation of net realizable value of properties held for sale and the carrying value of property, plant and equipment.
 The financial reporting matters that required significant judgments and estimates are fully described in Note 3 to the accompanying financial statements.